Skip to contents

 summary

 Data frame of variance components per variable.
 Columns: variable, component, variance, percent, and \(R^2_c\).
-Components are track (biological), anatomical (within-track simulation variance), and Residual (from the model on simulation means).
+Components are trackway (biological), anatomical (within-trackway simulation variance), and Residual (from the model on simulation means).

 snr